The American road system is designed around the promise of the open road, and driving whenever and wherever we want.

-- Total driving range per day that satisfies our needs
+- Total driving range per day to satisfy our normal daily driving needs

 Practical example - rescuing the mother-in-law

-With those limitations your only choice is taking two fast charges along the way from your location to the mother-in-law.
-The base travel time is over 1 hour, plus another hour for the fast charging.
-You must already have a good sense of charging station locations so you can just hop in the car and go.
+You will need to already know fast charging station locations along the route.
+That way you can just hop in the car and go.
 The last thing you want is to be fumbling with maps while trying your darnedest to keep the spouse satisfied with your ability to respond to an emergency situation.